T&E comes back to stun Rice; Cresaptown, Salisbury, Bedford win

 Salisbury hosts Cresaptown on Friday at 6:30 p.m.

-POTOMAC PARK — Bedford fell behind 5-0 but a nine-run fourth inning turned the tides in a triumph over Rush Services on Tuesday night.
+POTOMAC PARK — Bedford fell behind 5-0 but a nine-run fourth inning turned the tide in a triumph over Rush Services on Tuesday night.

 Bedford was outhit 9-3, but Rush walked 12 and committed four errors.
 All three of Bedford's hits were singles.